Dr. Andrew Beharry – 2025 Research Grant Recipient

 Generously funded in honour of Dale Lewington

-Project Title: “Development of a Fluorescent-Photosensitizer for Real-time Imaging and Destruction of Low Grade Gliomas”
+Project title: “Development of a Fluorescent-Photosensitizer for Real-time Imaging and Destruction of Low Grade Gliomas”

-Description of Project:
+Description of the project: